mandeldebugger/bonsai-pot-identifier/README.md

 | ![image](https://github.com/mandeldebugger/bonsai-pot-identifier/assets/2265446/be95ef00-add1-4378-a28d-2b655369d1e1)
 ------------------------------

 Wooah.
 Changing the user image to the Hokido pot, the correct matching result is an astonishing 138%.
-That might not be as good as it looks and could be down to the quality of the images I've chosen.
-Even though it looks very promising, I'm reserving judgement on this because I can't explain it.
-Maybe the algorithm really is that good(?)
+Even though this looks very promising, I'm reserving judgement on this because I can't explain it.
+The hokido-2.jpg is really blurry and that's known to give odd results.
+I doubt the algorithm is that good.
 | User Image - hokido-1.jpg | Gallery Image - hokido-2.jpg|
 | ---------- | ------------- |
 | ![image](https://github.com/mandeldebugger/bonsai-pot-identifier/assets/2265446/055ca81a-3e30-404d-a444-a60ddfa36777) | ![image](https://github.com/mandeldebugger/bonsai-pot-identifier/assets/2265446/919434f9-7303-404b-ae28-89f6e80976ed) |